matn7/CS-Notes/src/main/java/angular/README.md

 **What are "Modules"?**

-- Angular analyzes **NgModules** to "understand" your application and its features
+- Angular analyzes **NgModules** to "understand" your application and its features.
-- Angular modules define all building blocks your app uses: Components, Directives, Services
+- Angular modules define all building blocks your app uses: Components, Directives, Services.
-- An app requires at least one module **AppModule** but may split into multiple modules
+- An app requires at least one module **AppModule** but may split into multiple modules.
-- Core Angular features are included in Angular modules (e.g. **FormsModule**) to load them only when needed
+- Core Angular features are included in Angular modules (e.g. **FormsModule**) to load them only when needed.
-- You can't use a feature/building block without including it in a module
+- You can't use a feature/building block without including it in a module.

 **Working with multiple modules (feature modules)**

-- Shared Modules
+- Shared Modules.
-- CoreModule
+- CoreModule.
-- Lazy Loading
+- Lazy Loading.
-- Services & Modules
+- Services & Modules.

 **Modules**

 - AppModule:
-    - Service available app-wide
+    - Service available app-wide.
-    - Use root injector
+    - Use root injector.
     - **Should be the default!**
 - AppComponent (or other Components):
-    - Service available in component tree
+    - Service available in component tree.
-    - Use component-specific injector
+    - Use component-specific injector.
-    - **Use if service is only relevant for component tree**
+    - **Use if service is only relevant for component tree**.
 - Eager-loaded Module:
-    - Service available app-wide
+    - Service available app-wide.
-    - Use root injector
+    - Use root injector.
     - **Avoid this!**
 - Lazy-loaded Module:
-    - Service available in loaded module
+    - Service available in loaded module.
-    - Use child injector
+    - Use child injector.
     - **Use if service should be scoped to loaded module**

-### Ahead of Time (AoT) vs Just in Time (JiT) Compilation
+### Ahead of Time (AoT) vs Just in Time (JiT) Compilation.

 ![JiT vs AoT](images/jit-aot.png "JiT vs AoT")